AzureLogic309/MyCollege/README.md

 # MyCollege
-This Is My First GitHub Repository
+This Is My First GitHub Repository.
 <br>
-Author Name-AzureLogic309
+Author Name-AzureLogic309.